 Losing a loved one suddenly is one of the most tragic experiences in life.
 While such losses devastate families emotionally as they endure grief and loss, they also cause significant financial strain.
 When a person dies on the job, their family may have lost a primary wage earner or sole breadwinner.
 When a family is dependent on one person's earnings, the loss of that person could mean financial devastation for them.

 In California, families of workers who died in workplace accidents are entitled to workers' compensation death benefits.
 However, it is important to remember that such benefits are woefully inadequate in cases where families are dealing with immediate and future expenses.
 When a workplace death is caused by someone else's negligence or wrongdoing, families can file a wrongful death lawsuit against the at-fault third parties to seek additional, much-needed compensation to cover all of their damages and losses.
+If you are wondering whether or not you need a workplace wrongful death attorney, give Greenberg and Ruby a call.
+We provide free consultations and you don't pay until you win.

 Who Can File a Wrongful Death Claim?